c0D3M/Suffix-Arrays/README.md

        So original string is ababaa$

    * Pattern Matching using LF mapping
-      Next lets see how BWT is useful in doing pattern matching.
+      Next lets see how BWT is useful in pattern matching.
       Key is to sart searching for pattern in backward fashion because BWT stores what lies before any given symbol.
       For example to search **aba** in **ababaaa** start with ab**a** and look in first column.